issam-seghir/JS-Bootcamp/README.md

 Hello fellow developers 👋!

-I am excited to share with you my journey of completing the JS Bootcamp from Elzero Web School!
-This repository contains all the exercises and my solutions.
+I am excited to share with you my journey of completing the **JS Bootcamp** from [Elzero Web School !](https://elzero.org/category/assignments/javascript-bootcamp-assignments/) This repository contains all the exercises and my solutions.
 Below is the organized table of contents with links to each exercise for easy navigation:

  If you appreciate it, please consider giving it a star ⭐
 <br />